vblanco20-1/vulkan-guide/docs/chapter-0/code_walkthrough.md

 }
 ```

 We start with something simple, main.cpp.
-We do nothing here except immediately call into the vulkan engine methods.
+We do nothing here except immediately call into the Vulkan engine methods.

 On the future, this could be a good place to set some configuration parameters brought from the commandline arguments at argc/argv.